calvinfroedge/EzFormz/README.md

-## EzFormz goal is to make it be simplest, most beautiful method for working with forms in the PHP language.
+## EzFormz' goal is to be the simplest, most beautiful and straightforward method for working with forms in the PHP language.
 It's also fast.
 I think you'll like it.

 ### Basic Usage
 After including ezformz.php, you can get an instance either by: